interpromoSID2020Airbus/g7_images_sociales/README.md

 ### Some insights about our results (SeatGuru)
 The `View` model obtained very high scores: **98,9%** without considering images classified as "Others", and **96,7%** with "Others".

-We tried to compare probabilities obtained on Airbus and Boeing against probabilities for other aircraft manufacturers, but we didn’t come to any conclusion enabling to distinguish them properly.

 For manufacturer detection on Interiors (`Int_man`), the score seems satisfying at first glance but must be interpreted with caution.
 Indeed:
 * With only Airbus and Boeing, the score reaches **88%**;
 * When taking into account all manufacturers, the score is **75%**.

 However, while train accuracy reached nearly **1** , the test accuracy was only **0.6**.
-We can’t deny that these model's good scores have been achieved thanks to the training part learnt "by heart".
+We can’t ruled out that these model's good scores have been achieved thanks to the training part learnt "by heart".

+We tried to compare probabilities obtained on Airbus and Boeing against probabilities for other aircraft manufacturers, but we didn’t come to any conclusion enabling to distinguish them properly.

 The models could be more robust if trained with images coming from more diverse social media.
 Furthermore, few people apprear on SeatGuru images, whereas there are lots of selfies on Instagram, and we think that this issue requires further consideration.